San Diego’s Areas of Special Biological Significance

 Here in San Diego, Coastkeeper has a unique partnership with Scripps Institution of Oceanography/UCSD and the City of San Diego to address threats to the water quality we strive to improve and maintain.

 Projects include incorporating low impact development techniques into constructed surfaces – such as parking lots, sidewalks and rooftops – along the La Jolla shores area and Scripps Institution of Oceanography and University California, San Diego campuses.
-Another primary component achieving higher water quality in ASBS is community participation.
-Everyone can be involved in preserving and improving the health of the watersheds that they live, work and play in.
-From fixing broken sprinklers, to participating in a beach cleanup or water quality monitoring event, we can all help prevent further degradation of our precious water resources.
+Another primary component to achieving higher water quality in ASBS is community participation.
+Everyone can preserve and improve the health of the watersheds that they live, work and play in.
+From fixing broken sprinklers, to participating in a beach cleanup or water quality monitoring, we can all help prevent further degradation of our precious water resources.

 Designating these areas as ASBS offers a tremendous opportunity to preserve the fantastic array of marine life and safeguard some of the world’s most beautiful coastal areas.